-This cream cheese chicken recipe has a delicious topping of ranch-infused cream cheese, bacon, and melty cheddar cheese that's baked to perfection.
+This ranch cream cheese chicken recipe has an irresistible topping with bacon and melty cheddar cheese that's baked to perfection!

-- I recommend using an oven-proof skillet for this recipe, but you can use a regular skillet and transfer the chicken to a baking dish for the oven step if you prefer.
+- I suggest using an oven-proof skillet for this recipe, but you can use a regular skillet and transfer everything to a baking dish for the oven step if you prefer.

 - Chicken is done when an instant read meat thermometer shows 165F in the thickest part.
 Its temperature will continue to rise while resting, so if it's over 160F, you can take it out of the oven and let it rest for 5 minutes or so before eating it.

 How to make crack chicken

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.